Champagne Aspasie: Since 1794 in Brouillet

 Brut Réserve

-The entry-level cuvée combines 40% Chardonnay, 30% Pinot Noir and 30% Meunier – an assemblage from two crus with reserve wines.
-Floral notes of acacia and orange blossom, fresh citrus, mineral coolness and a slightly saline finish.
-A clear, enjoyable interpretation of the Vallée de l'Ardre.
+Auf Instagram weiterlesen →The entry-level Cuvée combines 40% Chardonnay, 30% Pinot Noir and 30% Meunier, an Assemblage from two Crus with reserve wines.
+Floral notes of acacia and orange blossom, fresh citrus, mineral coolness and a lightly salty finish.
+A clear, drink-friendly interpretation of the Vallée de l'Ardre.

 40% Chardonnay · 30% Pinot Noir · 30% Meunier · 6 g/l Dosage · Brouillet, Vallée de la Marne